rollup/plugins/packages/strip/README.md

 Default: `true`<br>
 Example: `sourceMap: false,`<br>

-If `true` or unspecified, instructs the plugin to update source maps accordingly after removing configured targets from the bundle.
+If `true` instructs the plugin to update source maps accordingly after removing configured targets from the bundle.

 ## Meta